How long is the Wexford Cycle?

 How do I get back to Dublin?

-There are coaches returning from Wexford on Saturday evening, and Sunday morning.
+There will be coaches returning from Wexford throughout the day.
 All coaches depart from White’s Hotel & return to UCD and are included in your registration fee.

 How do I get my bike back to Dublin?

 We take it back for you.
 After you finish the Wexford Cycle we take your bike, load it onto one of our trucks and return it to Dublin for collection on Sunday between 11.00am and 1pm.
 Collection point is at the Cranford Centre across the Stillorgan Road from the main entrance to UCD.